Fujinon GF 110mm F/2R LM WR Review

 Fujinon GF 110mm F/2R LM WR

-Fuji Fujinon GF110mm F/2R LM WR is a bright medium focal-length prime for the GFX system of mirrorless cameras.
+Fujifilm Fujinon GF110mm F/2R LM WR is a bright medium focal-length prime for the GFX system of mirrorless cameras.
 With a maximum aperture of F/2, this is the brightest lens available natively for the GF-mount.
 Its 110mm focal-length is equivalent to 88mm on a full-frame, making it ideal for portraits.
-Within the GFX lineup, it competes with the Fuji Fujinon GF120 F/4R LM OIS WR Macro
+Within the GFX lineup, it competes with the Fujifilm Fujinon GF120 F/4R LM OIS WR Macro

 The GF 110mm shows a 28° field-of-view.
 Given a minimum focus-distance of 90cm, its maximum magnification is 0.16X.
 The F/2 maximum aperture makes it exceptionally bright for use in low-light situations.
 A 9-blade circular-aperture makes it capable of producing beautiful rounded bokeh.
 The use of 4 Extra-Low Dispersion elements enable bokeh to be rendered uniformly both in back and in front of the focus-plane.